stuart-lab/cellranger-workflow/multiome_snakefiles/README.md

 # Pipeline to process Multiome data

-### Important: the bash scripts "rename_rna.sh" & "rename_atac.sh" need to be amended depending on reads given in SRA run selector.
+### Important: bash scripts "rename_rna.sh" & "rename_atac.sh" to be amended depending on reads given in SRA run selector.
 E.g. some SRR's may have index reads, some may not.
 File naming convention: https://www.10xgenomics.com/support/software/cell-ranger-arc/latest/tutorials/inputs/specifying-input-fastq-count

 **Instructions**